Our Fifth Featured Libation of the World comes from stunning Italy

 From Venice to the world stage.

-Aperol Spritz becomes an international aperitif; in the process, it gains a more cosmopolitan and sophisticated appeal.
+Aperol Spritz becomes an international aperitif, gaining a more cosmopolitan and sophisticated appeal in the process.
 To be seen with Aperol Spritz meant something.

 2000-2008